 However, after an in-depth investigation by the World Health Organization, it turns out that kava itself wasn’t the issue.
 It was recognized that kava has been used for thousands of years in the Pacific Islands, and there is no history of liver disease.
 This issue was connected to the kava supplements used being impure or contaminated with other unwanted ingredients or being used with other medications or substances that caused problems.

-Unfortunately, this kava myth causing liver damage is still circulated by some skeptics.
+Unfortunately, kava myths like causing liver damage is still circulated by some skeptics.
 The reality is like other substances, kava needs to be taken with care and understanding how it affects you when used with other drugs or alcohol.
 The conclusion was that kava root is safe, especially if used traditionally, in a pure form as a beverage away from other substances.
 We still don’t fully understand how kava interacts with other substances, so like alcohol, it’s best not to mix.

 *Please note that the majority of kava research pertains to kava extracts, which often undergo significant processing and may contain additional ingredients and fillers that can influence their efficacy.
 It is crucial to consider this distinction when reading about kava studies.
 To draw an analogy, enjoying natural kava as a beverage can be likened to experiencing a freshly brewed cappuccino, whereas kava extracts are akin in functionality to a caffeine pill.
 Both forms have their unique benefits and can cater to different preferences and needs.
 While it’s helpful to understand research on kava extracts, please view it critically and remember that natural kava offers a uniquely holistic experience.